GTXamelia/Graph-Theory-Project/README.md

 <a href="https://imgur.com/hEruUSM"><img src="https://imgur.com/hEruUSM.png" height="125" width="750" title="NFA Project Header"/></a>

-The project takes a regular expression and compares it to a string of text.
+The project takes a regular expression and evaluated it to a string of text in GoLang.

 ## Table Of Contents